GED Test Overview

 Preparation is key to the GED tests.
 Students can learn at home, online or take a GED preparation course.
 To determine how much preparation you may need you should take a GED practice test to help pinpoint your strengths and weaknesses.
 Local school districts and community organizations offer programs and support to individuals seeking their GED.

-To pass the GED tests a candidate must receive a combined score of 2,250.
-Additionally, the test taker must receive a minimum score of at least 410 on each of the five individual subject tests.
-These passing scores are intended to signify that the GED candidate has demonstrated knowledge equivalent or greater than 40% of high school graduates.
+In 2014, the GED changed the scoring format.
+The GED score range is now 100 to 200.
+A scaled score of 150 is now considered a Passing Standard for high school equivalency.
+Students scoring 170 or higher are considered to have passed with honors (GED Score with Honors).
+The high school equivalency passing scores are intended to signify that the GED candidate has demonstrated knowledge equivalent or greater than 40% of high school graduates.
 Approximately 700,000 candidates take one or more of the GED tests on an annual basis.
-Of these test takers, approximately 600,000 take the entire set of 5 exams.
+Of these test takers, approximately 600,000 take the entire set of exams.
 Approximately 73% of the test takers who take the entire set of GED exams receive a passing score.

 The GED testing program begin in 1942 with the intent of helping returning World War II veterans.
 In 1947 New York state began offering the tests to civilians who were awarded a high school diploma if they passed.
-The test has been revised over the years, specifically in 1978, 1988 and 2002.
+The test has been revised over the years, specifically in 1978, 1988, 2002 and 2014.
 The 2002 series of tests focuses on the role of the GED as a gateway to job advancement, occupational/career training and postsecondary education.
+The 2014 GED expands the focus of the program from high school equivalency to career and college readiness.